ChromaCodeINC/challenge-core-methods/README.md

 second derivative cycles should be output in a flat csv format, with one line corresponding to every well/channel pair, and a header identifying the columns.

 It is expected that this tool use Python3 with a virtual environment.
-No dependencies are required.
+Any unit tests should be written with pytest.
+No dependencies beyond pytest are required.

 The input json file is provided as plate.json in the repo.